 A C corporation can become an S corporation by filing IRS Form 2553.
 For this election to be effective in the current tax year, the form must be successfully submitted before March 15 for calendar-year taxpayers and before the 16th day of the third month of the tax year for fiscal-year taxpayers.
 Elections made after this deadline will take effect in the subsequent tax year.
 In some states, you'll need to elect S-corp status on the state level as well as on the federal level.

 If you need help with determining whether a C or S corporation is the right structure for your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.